“Life loves the liver of it …”

 - Medium Dogs (21-49 lbs): 1 tsp once daily

 - Large Dogs (over 50 lbs): 2 tsp once daily

 Fresh Fruits and Veggies

-There are certain fresh fruits and vegetables that can help cleanse your dog’s liver.
-Some of these foods include:
+Including certain fresh fruits and vegetables will help cleanse and support your dog’s liver.
+Foods with great antioxidant support include:

 - Sprouts (clover, alfalfa or radish)

 - Lemons and apple cider vinegar

 - Fermented vegetables